-If you require your supercar to stand out even in the rarified air of exotics, the McLaren MP4-12C is up to the task with its very limited production, jaw-dropping looks and racing pedigree.
-On the pragmatic side, it's quite easy to drive, too.
+If you want a supercar that can stand out even among, well, other supercars, the 2013 McLaren 12C is ready to do so with jaw-dropping looks and the performance to back up its racing pedigree.
+On the pragmatic side, it's relatively easy to drive, too.

-Driving Impressions Before you fire up the McLaren, you must finagle yourself into it.
-The upward-opening doors are a nice effect, but you must awkwardly drop across the tall, wide doorsill and...finally into the low seat.
-You might think this initial chore portends a temperamental ride, but the MP4-12C is actually a tame beast when you want it to be, a car that won't fuss about trips to the market.
-In "normal" mode, the chassis quells rough roads with surprising authority.
+Driving Impressions Even with all its power and performance abilities, the MP4-12C can be a tame beast when you want it to be.
+It's a supercar that won't fuss about trips to...the market.
+In "normal" mode, the chassis quells rough roads with ease.
 Switch to "sport" or "track" settings, though, and the McLaren becomes another car.
-Here, its compliant ride and smooth shifts from the 7-speed dual-clutch automatic transmission are replaced by a ferocity that leaves no doubt about the racecars that inspired the MP4-12C.
-Turbo lag from the small V8 engine is nearly nonexistent, and well-launched the McLaren can hit 60 mph in the low 3-second range.
-The MP4 corners precisely and makes even novice drivers look good thanks to a system that applies brakes when needed to help keep you – and the car – in one piece.
+Suddenly, its compliant ride and smooth shifts from the 7-speed dual-clutch automatic transmission are replaced by a ferocity that leaves no doubt about the racecars that inspired the 12C.
+Turbo lag from the compact V8 engine is nearly nonexistent.
+The McLaren 12C coupe has a 0-60 mph time of three seconds flat, with the Spider just a tick slower at 3.1 seconds.
+The MP4 corners with devastating precision and makes even novice drivers look good thanks to a system that applies brakes when needed to help keep you – and the car – in one piece.

 LUXURY RIDE QUALITY